Chapter 3 - Immigrant Membership in Totalitarian Party

 The INA provides that the Secretary of Homeland Security may waive this ground of inadmissibility for humanitarian purposes, to assure family unity, or when it is otherwise in the public interest if:

-The alien is a parent, spouse, son, daughter, brother, or sister of a U.S. citizen, or is a spouse, son, or daughter of an LPR;
+The person is a parent, spouse, son, daughter, brother, or sister of a U.S. citizen, or is a spouse, son, or daughter of an LPR;

-The alien is not a threat to the security of the United States; and
+The person is not a threat to the security of the United States; and

-The alien warrants a favorable exercise of discretion.
+The person warrants a favorable exercise of discretion.

-When considering whether or not an alien is a threat to the security of the United States, USCIS considers the following non-exhaustive list of factors:
+When considering whether or not a person is a threat to the security of the United States, USCIS considers the following non-exhaustive list of factors: